asherp/hourly/docs/btcpayserver.md

 #### Step 3 - Create a client

-Cr#eate a client using host url of your `btcpayserver`  (e.g. https://btc.exitpay.org) and private key:
+Create a client using host url of your `btcpayserver`  (e.g. https://btc.exitpay.org) and private key:

 ```python
 client = BTCPayClient(host=host_url, pem=privkey)